jduckles/stencila/docs/reference/formats/qmd.md

 **File Extension:** `.qmd` - Used when converting or exporting Stencila documents to CBORZST format.

 The [Quarto Markdown](https://quarto.org/docs/authoring/markdown-basics.html) is a special flavor of Markdown supported by Stencila and used by those that use the Quarto document publishing system.

-CBOR is "a data format whose design goals include the possibility of extremely small code size,

 ## Implementation